 The Loyalist handles this stress specifically by becoming a person who is hard-working, responsible and trustworthy; loyal to a fault, but very often one who struggles with doubt and suspicion, staying on the sidelines of life, and rarely, if ever, willing to take a risk or step out in faith.

 The good news is that Jesus and His amazing grace can heal these deep wounds, but sadly very few Loyalists actually take the time to embrace the healing and hope that can come through this amazing God-given transformation we call being Christ-actualized.

 Take a look at our overview of The Loyalist and see if any of these qualities sound like you:

 THE LOYALIST (Enneagram #6)

-The Head Triad: thinking-driven, fear-based, decisions from the head, thinking-oriented, provision-focused, moving away from others.
+The Head Triad: Thinking-oriented, thinking-driven, mentally-centered, decisions from the head, provision-focused.
 When encountering life, the first reaction is to think and plan.
-Tends to overthink things.
+Tends to overthink things before feeling or doing.
 Fear is always waiting beneath the surface.